 Michigan State University Center for Regional Food Systems

-GSCN partnered with the Michigan State University Center for Regional Food Systems and other stakeholders in Michigan to help establish a shared measurement system following a Collective Impact framework.
-The main goal of this three-year evaluation has been to gather information and pilot a shared measurement system that will help to make a compelling case for food systems change in Michigan.
-Currently, GSCN is helping partners identify priorities and establish methodologically sound measurements and systems for data sharing.
+October 2014 – October 2018.
+GSCN partnered with stakeholders in Michigan to help establish a shared measurement system, following a Collective Impact framework.
+The main goal of this evaluation was to gather information and pilot a shared measurement system to help make a compelling case for food systems change in Michigan.

-GSCN developed survey and measurement procedures to allow food banks to measure their clientele’s dietary intake and other related outcomes, as part of an intervention focused on changes in policies and practices for acquiring and distributing food, so that more fresh fruits and vegetables are available in the food pantries they serve.
-This study was conducted in partnership with Feeding America and funded by the Center for Disease Control and Prevention’s Nutrition and Obesity Policy Research and Evaluation Network (NOPREN) and is led by Dr. Hilary Seligman at the University of California, San Francisco.
+September 2015 – September 2016.
+GSCN developed a survey and measurement procedures to allow food banks and pantries to measure their clientele’s dietary intake and other related outcomes, as part of an intervention focused on changes in policies and practices for acquiring and distributing food, so that more fresh fruits and vegetables are available in the food pantries they serve.
+This study was conducted in partnership with Feeding America and funded by CDC’s Nutrition and Obesity Policy Research and Evaluation Network (NOPREN) and was led by Dr. Hilary Seligman at the University of California San Francisco.

 Westat and the National Cancer Institute